 Inland Revenue had been unable to progress its investigation of the companies without the information.
 Goble had previously not complied with a Court Order to provide other information to the Commissioner, and had been held in contempt of court as a result.

 Commissioner of Inland Revenue v Sean Rhyse Edmonds 11 April

 The director of a former Whanganui shearing gang has been sentenced to 10 months and 2 weeks home detention and 200 hours community work for failing to pay employees’ tax deductions to Inland Revenue .

 Sean Rhyse Edmonds faced 56 charges of aiding and abetting his wife, and two companies, to make PAYE deductions but not pass the money on to Inland Revenue.
 He also faced 1 representative charge aiding and abetting one of the companies to evade tax by filing false returns.
 The total amount unpaid against his name is $354,235.95.

-Te Waimoko Jacqueline Edmonds was earlier this year sentenced to 7 months home detention and 120 hours community work on tax evasion charges.
+Edmonds' wife, Te Waimoko Jacqueline Edmonds, was earlier this year sentenced to 7 months home detention and 120 hours community work 40 charges.